syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 ---
 layout: post
 title: WPF TreeGrid Filter | UI Filtering like Excel | Syncfusion
-description: Describes various ways of filtering data in WPF TreeGrid, such as program filtering, excel like UI filtering, advanced UI filtering, and so on.
+description: Describes various ways of filtering data in WPF TreeGrid such as program filtering, excel-like UI filtering, advanced UI filtering, and so on.
 platform: wpf
 control: SfTreeGrid
 documentation: ug